Basilica of Saint Mary of the Immaculate Conception (Norfolk, Virginia)

 The Minor Basilica of Saint Mary of the Immaculate Conception (also known as the Black Basilica) is a Black Catholic parish in downtown Norfolk, Virginia.
 It is the oldest parish in the Diocese of Richmond and is known locally as "The Mother Church of Tidewater Virginia".

-The church was built in 1857-1858, and is a rectangular stuccoed brick church.
+The church was built in 1857–1858, and is a rectangular stuccoed brick church.
 It features a centrally located, three-stage tower with spire.
 Also on the property is the contributing rectory.
 It is a three-story, rectangular brick building in the Late Gothic Revival style.

 It was listed on the National Register of Historic Places in 1979 and named a minor basilica in 1991.
-The associated Saint Mary's Catholic Cemetery was added in 2001.
+The associated Saint Mary's Catholic Cemetery was added to the Register in 2001.

 History

 Beginnings

 The parish began in 1791 as Saint Patrick Church founded by French Catholics fleeing the French Revolution who were joined by some of the earliest Irish Catholic immigrants to the United States.
 St. Patrick's was the oldest parish in the Richmond Diocese and predated the formation of the diocese by 29 years.